priyankgandhi0/Sample-iOS-SwiftApp/README.md

-# Sample iOS-SwiftApp
-Sample iOS Swift App
+# Sample iOS Swift App

-This project is a iOS Swift application that demonstrates how to integrate a single listing API with pagination.
+This project is an iOS Swift application that demonstrates how to integrate a single listing API with pagination.
 It provides a simple UI to display a list of items fetched from the API.

 ## Features